paulfoley/Udacity_Nanodegree-Data_Analyst/Bay_Area_Bike_Share-Analysis/README.md

 [Ford GoBike](https://www.fordgobike.com/) is a company that provides on-demand bike rentals for customers in San Francisco, Redwood City, Palo Alto, Mountain View, and San Jose.
 Users can unlock bikes from a variety of stations throughout each city, and return them to any station within the same city.
 Users pay for the service either through a yearly subscription or by purchasing 3-day or 24-hour passes.
 Users can make an unlimited number of trips, with trips under thirty minutes in length having no additional charge; longer trips will incur overtime fees.

-In this project, we will perform data wrangling as well as an exploratory analysis on the Bay Area Bike Share data to answer specific questions (see below) about their pricing model.
+In this project, we will analyze the Bay Area Bike Share data to answer specific questions (see below) about their pricing model.

 ## Questions for Analysis
-Below are the questions we find interesting and want to answer using the [Ford GoBike](https://www.fordgobike.com/) data set.
+Below are the questions we are going to answer using the [Ford GoBike](https://www.fordgobike.com/) data set.

 ### Question 1